-The two-story former residential building with projecting tent roof and bay-like extension is situated on a slope, so that the basement opens onto the large, former kitchen garden.
+The two-story former Buchegger residence with its projecting tent roof and bay-like extension is situated on a slope, so that the basement opens onto the large, former kitchen garden.

-A representative entrance area leads into the wood-paneled business office, where Sebastian Buchegger received tenants and buyers of houses and apartments in his garden suburb in the Thelottviertel, which was built from 1907.
+A representative entrance area leads into the wood-paneled business office, where Sebastian Buchegger received tenants and buyers of houses and apartments in his garden city, which was built starting in 1907.

-The private rooms were connected to the business office and accessible via another side entrance to the house.
+The private rooms were connected to the business room and accessible via another side entrance to the house.

 The first floor also contained a kitchen with pantry and several living rooms.